 In 1732, Alphonsus realized he could no longer be comfortable in his role of popular preacher living apart from the poor.
 So, leaving his family and his dearest friends, he set out to dedicate himself completely to the service of the poor and most abandoned.
 He sought others who were called as he was, and adopted a style of ministry to “mission among the people” — and so began the Congregation of the Most Holy Redeemer, commonly known as the Redemptorists.

-In addition to his role as founder of the Redemptorists, Alphonsus was also a gifted artist, composer and writer, and in his lifetime would write over 110 books, including his Visits to the Most Blessed Sacrament, The Glories of Mary and his massive Moral Theology.
-He is the patron saint of confessors, moral theologians, lawyers and arthritics.
+In addition to his role as founder of the Redemptorists, Alphonsus was made bishop of St. Agatha of the Goths in 1762.
+He was also a gifted artist, composer and writer, and in his lifetime would write over 110 books, including his Visits to the Most Blessed Sacrament, The Glories of Mary and his massive Moral Theology.
+St. Alphonsus died in 1787 and was canonized in 1839 and declared a Doctor of the Church in 1871.
+St. Alphonsus is the patron saint of confessors, moral theologians, lawyers and arthritics.